Stochastic inflation in phase space: Is slow roll a stochastic attractor?: Acknowledgements

 \section{Acknowledgements}

 It is a pleasure to thank Jibril Ben Achour for interesting and enjoyable discussions and David Wands for interesting comments on the manuscript.
 V.V. acknowledges financial support from STFC grants ST/K00090X/1 and ST/N000668/1.
+We would like to thank Lucas Pinol for pointing out a typo in a previous version of the manuscript, which led to several minor modifications made after publication in the online arXiv version.